giovsta/InstaDown/README.md

 ### Troubleshooting
 When it crashes (because it will crash), you can see the last downloaded post in the terminal window, double check that the image has been downloaded in the output folder (named with the hashtag or username handle you scraped), fix the links_list.txt accordingly and proceed.

-**IMPORTANT: if the script finishes the links, it will let you know by printing XYZ (need to update .py from home computer)**
+**IMPORTANT: if the script finishes the links, it will let you know by printing "No links to download detected!" and shut down

 If it crashed because the post has been deleted and it finds no image to download, erase that link as well, otherwise it will keep crashing.

-This is the very first functional script I have ever made and I barely know the basics of Python.
+This is the very first functional script I have ever made and I am just starting with Python and scraping.
 I hope someone will find it useful!